UnderDev/TheoryOfAlgorithms-Countdown/README.md

 * Brute Force
   Loop through every posible combination and evaluate the results;

+* Reverse Polish Notation
+  Convert the given List of posible answers to RPN and return any equation from the stack that equals the given target number.
+  The stack cannot contain fractions/Decemals/uneven numbers at any time.
+If it dose, move onto the next item on the list.

 * Map, Permutations, Combinations
   ```(map minus (permutations (combinations (list a b c d) 2)))```
   Get every permentation of the list of combinations of 2 from the List of Choosen numbers.